Ricky Skaggs

 Rickie Lee Skaggs (born July 18, 1954), known professionally as Ricky Skaggs, is an American neotraditional country and bluegrass singer, musician, producer, and composer.
-He primarily plays mandolin; however, he also plays fiddle, guitar, mandocaster, and banjo.
+He primarily plays mandolin; however, he also plays fiddle, guitar, and banjo.

-Skaggs was inducted into the Musicians Hall of Fame and Museum in 2016 and the Country Music Hall of Fame in 2018.
+Skaggs was inducted into the Musicians Hall of Fame and Museum in 2016 and both the International Bluegrass Music Hall of Fame and the Country Music Hall of Fame in 2018.
 On January 13, 2021, it was announced Skaggs had been awarded the National Medal of Arts by President Donald Trump, alongside fellow country musician Toby Keith.

 Biography

 Early career

 Skaggs was born in Cordell, Kentucky.
 He started playing music at age 5 after he was given a mandolin by his father, Hobert Skaggs.
 At age 6, he played mandolin and sang on stage with Bill Monroe.
 At age 7, he appeared on television's Martha White country music variety show, playing with Lester Flatt and Earl Scruggs.
 He also wanted to audition for the Grand Ole Opry at that time, but was told he was too young.

 In his mid-teens, Skaggs met a fellow teen guitarist, Keith Whitley, and the two started playing together with Whitley's banjo playing brother, Dwight, on radio shows.
 By 1970, they had earned a spot opening for Ralph Stanley, and Skaggs and Keith Whitley were thereafter invited to join Stanley's band, the Clinch Mountain Boys.

-Skaggs later joined The Country Gentlemen in Washington, DC, J. D. Crowe's New South.
+Skaggs later joined The Country Gentlemen in Washington, DC, and J. D. Crowe's New South from Lexington, Kentucky.
 In 1976, Skaggs formed progressive bluegrass band Boone Creek, including members Vince Gill and Jerry Douglas.
 For a few years, Skaggs was a member of Emmylou Harris's Hot Band.
 He wrote the arrangements for Harris's 1980 bluegrass-roots album, Roses in the Snow.
 In addition to arranging for Harris, Skaggs sang harmony and played mandolin and fiddle in the Hot Band.